webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 </syntaxhighlight>

 Delaying the animation causes a problem, and the solution is highlighted.
-The outer text element's '''x''' attribute is now set to
+The outer text element's '''x''' attribute is set to
 '''1000'''.
-If you kept it at '''0''', the text would display for a second, then awkwardly disappear once the animation starts to execute, slide in from the right, and reposition itself at its initial location.
+If it started at '''0''', the text would display for a second, then awkwardly disappear once the animation starts to execute, slide in from the right, and reposition itself at its initial location.

 Fixing that problem causes another problem, whose solution is also highlighted.
-Once the animation completes, the value of '''x''' reverts to its initial value, '''1000''', thus making it disappear.
+Once the animation completes, by default the value of '''x''' reverts to its initial value, '''1000''', thus making it disappear.
 Setting the [[svg/attributes/fill|'''fill''']] attribute to
 '''freeze''' maintains the attribute's value after the animation completes, effectively overriding whatever the text element specifies.
-(The [[svg/attributes/fill|'''fill''']] ''attribute'' is unfortunately named the same as SVG's [[svg/properties/fill|'''fill''']] ''property'', which specifies background colors and images.
-Do not get the two mixed up.)
+(The [[svg/attributes/fill|'''fill''']] ''attribute'' used in animations is unfortunately named the same as SVG's [[svg/properties/fill|'''fill''']] ''property'', which specifies background colors and images.
+Do not confuse the two.)

 [http://letmespellitoutforyou.com/samples/svg/anim_swipeDelay.svg View this animation]